AbasChitsazi/MicroJobBoard/README.md

 ## 🆘 Support

-For support and questions, please open an issue in the repository or contact the development team.
+For support and questions, please open an issue in the repository or contact the development team [abaschitsazii@gmail.com](mailto:abaschotsazii@gmail.com).